 Choosing to Breastfeed

 You have most likely heard of the benefits of breastfeeding.
 The World Health Organization and the American Academy of Pediatrics, as well as other organizations such as La Leche League, all promote breastfeeding as best for your baby.
-While infant formulas are safe, effective, and vastly improved over previous formulations, breast milk is superior in that it is easy to digest, nutritionally complete, and contains components to help fight disease which are not able to be reproduced in even the best infant formula.
-Additionally, breastfed babies have a lower incidence of Sudden Infant Death Syndrome (SIDS).
+While infant formulas are safe, effective, and vastly improved over previous formulations, breast milk is superior in that it is usually easier to digest, nutritionally complete, and contains maternal antibodies that help fight disease which are not able to be reproduced in even the best infant formula.
+Additionally, breastfed babies have a lower incidence of sudden infant death syndrome (SIDS).

 Hormonal changes in the mother who breastfeeds are reported to improve healing and slow bleeding after delivery.
 For some, it is important to know that breastfeeding is less expensive than formula feeding, even for those who purchase a high quality breast pump.
-Also, breastfed babies usually spend less time at the pediatrician’s office for illnesses.
+Also, breastfed babies usually spend less time at the pediatrician’s office for illnesses due to the passive immunity gained from the mother, especially in the first few weeks to months.
 Most mothers are able to breastfeed and most babies will breastfeed without difficulty.
 However, there are some mothers for whom breastfeeding may not be the best choice.
 Occasionally, your doctor or pediatrician may recommend formula feeding if you are on certain medications or have certain medical conditions.

 What to Expect in the Hospital

 In the early days, your baby will be getting colostrum from your breasts.
 This is exactly what the baby needs at this time.
-Most hospital stays are 1-2 days for a vaginal delivery.
+Most hospital stays are one to two days for a vaginal delivery.
 In this situation, you will most likely be producing colostrum until you leave the hospital.
 Breastfeeding your baby on demand will give you the most successful experience.
 If the baby is awake, chewing on his hands, or rooting (turning his head and opening his mouth), he is ready to breastfeed.
-It is very common for babies to “cluster feed” – feeding every one or two hours for several feedings and then taking a longer 4-6 hour break to sleep.
+It is very common for babies to “cluster feed” – feeding every one or two hours for several feedings and then taking a longer four to six hour break to sleep.
 This is normal.
 Use these longer breaks to rest or snuggle with the baby.
-As long as the baby is healthy, having the appropriate number of wet diapers, and sleeping between feedings, she should be getting enough to eat.
+As long as the baby is healthy, has the appropriate number of wet diapers, and sleeps between feedings, he should be getting enough to eat.

 It is very common for newborns to lose some weight in the early days of life.
 You will notice that the baby has a very dark, sticky stool called meconium.
 Some babies stool once a day, others will pass meconium with every feeding.
 Babies are also born with extra fluid stores.
 Passage of the meconium and extra fluid accounts for the weight loss in the early days of life.
-As long as your baby does not lose too much weight too fast, and has regained to his birth weight by 2 weeks of age, then breastfeeding is going well.
-Your health care providers will usually weigh the baby often and alert you to problems.
+If your baby does not lose too much weight too fast, and has regained her birth weight by two weeks of age, then breastfeeding is going well.
+Your health care providers will usually weigh the baby often and alert you to any problems.
 They will also wish to examine the baby.
 Try to work with them to schedule or allow these exams at a time when the baby is getting ready to eat but not too hungry.

 If you have a boy and he is circumcised, you may notice that he is especially tired after the procedure.
 This is common.
 Continue to breastfeed on demand, but alert your nurses to any concerns you may have.